WheresWaldo/CommunityOS/README.rst

    You do not need to expand the filesystem, current versions of CommunityOS do this automatically.

-OctoPrint is located at `http://communityos.local <http://communityos.local>`_ and also at `https://communityos.local <https://communityos.local>`_.
-Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.
+OctoPrint is located at `http://communityos.local <http://communityos.local>`_.
+SSL certificates are not included because self signed certificates in all modern browsers will display a warning about unsafe web sites.
+If you choose to create your own certificates, you can ignore this warning.
+Please note, no trusted certificate authorities will issue SSL certificates for .local domains.

 To install plugins from the commandline instead of OctoPrint's built-in plugin manager, :code:`pip` may be found at :code:`/home/pi/OctoPrint/bin/pip`.
 Thus, an example install cmd may be:  :code:`/home/pi/OctoPrint/bin/pip install <plugin-uri>`

 If a USB webcam or the Raspberry Pi camera is detected, MJPG-streamer will be started automatically as webcam server.
-OctoPrint on CommunityOS ships with correctly configured stream and snapshot URLs pointing at it.
-If necessary, you can reach it under `http://communityos.local/webcam/?action=stream <communityos.local/webcam/?action=stream>`_ and SSL respectively, or directly on its configured port 8080: `http://communityos.local:8080/?action=stream <communityos.local:8080/?action=stream>`_.
+OctoPrint on CommunityOS ships with correctly configured stream and snapshot URLs already set within OctoPrint.
+If necessary, you can reach it under `http://communityos.local/webcam/?action=stream <communityos.local/webcam/?action=stream>`_, or directly on its configured port 8080: `http://communityos.local:8080/?action=stream <communityos.local:8080/?action=stream>`_.

-CuraEngine is installed and OctoPrint ships pre-configured with the correct path to utilize it for on-board-slicing.
+CuraEngine is optional and if selected will pre-configure it with the correct path to utilize it for on-board-slicing.
+The new CuraEngine Legacy plugin will also be installed.
 Just import a Cura Slicing Profile in OctoPrint's settings and start slicing directly on your Pi.